Nellaker-group/UNetHAPPY/README.md

 evaluation so that the code knows the slides' paths and metadata which will be used during the run.

+Trained models will also need to be added to the database with `/happy/db/add_model.py`.

 All model predictions are saved directly to the database and can be turned into .tsv files that QuPath can read with `qupath/coord_to_tsv.py`.